 While we all seek to maintain regular digestive rhythms, for those of us that suffer from digestive issues such as Irritable Bowel Syndrome or Inflammatory Bowel Disease, it’s a daily struggle.
 Due to fiber’s incredible digestive powers — by adding bulk to your food waste and allowing it to move through your intestines quicker — it has been shown as a successful aid in reducing bowel discomfort and improving overall bowel health.
 A high fiber diet may help alleviate digestive discomfort, reduce the risk of hemorrhoids, and help you avoid more serious conditions such as diverticular disease of the colon.

 Maintain Healthy Weight

 Whether you’re trying to shed a few unwanted pounds or simply want to maintain your current weight, a fiber-rich diet is a great way to achieve your goal!
 Fiber aids in this endeavor in three different ways.
 First, foods rich in dietary fiber keep you feeling full longer, which means you are more likely to consume fewer calories.
-Which brings us to number two, lower caloric intake.
-Foods with a higher fiber content also are generally less in calories, yet offer the same amount of food.
-Lastly, fiber-rich foods take longer for your body to digest, which lends to longer satiation.
+This brings us to number two, lower caloric intake.
+Foods with a higher fiber content also are generally less in calories yet offer the same amount of food.
+Lastly, fiber-rich foods take longer for your body to digest, which leads to longer satiation.

 What Happens When You Consume Too Much Fiber